-In 2014, we were asked to help Walmart transition to responsive design.
-We started with the smaller Walmart Grocery site, built a pattern library, and converted the site to responsive design in three months.
-We finished a week ahead of schedule due to our responsive design sprint approach.
+Walmart chose Cloud Four to guide their transition to responsive design.
+We started with the grocery experience, converting the site to a responsive design in three months.
+We finished a week ahead of schedule thanks to our responsive design sprint approach.

-Fortunately, we have a lot of experience with what we call responsive conversions—taking a working fixed-width design and making it responsive.
-The key is to break the site into small design patterns and make those patterns responsive.
+Fortunately, we have a lot of experience with responsive conversions—taking a working fixed-width design and making it responsive.

 Walmart Grocery (then known as Walmart To Go) was the perfect starting point: Smaller in scope than Walmart.com, self-contained, and high-growth.
 We began collaborating closely with the team at Walmart Labs, sharing ideas, imagery and feedback in real-time using Slack.

 The key to our velocity was breaking the larger effort into smaller patterns.
 We might start with a button, creating rapid prototypes to enhance their flexibility while making sure all its various states are touch-friendly:

 Which we’d then combine with other patterns to form larger combinations, iterating on more complex elements like product tiles:

 Until we had enough patterns to reconstruct the original interface, now fully responsive: